Links on Android Authority may earn us a commission. Learn more.

 - Select Delete for everyone.

-The message should be gone, though we can’t help it if your recipients read the message before you got to it.
+The message should be gone, but we can’t help if your recipients read it before you get to it.
 They may have also saved images you sent to their phones, which you can no longer delete.
 If you want to delete a message from your own chat, follow the steps above and press Delete for me instead of Delete for everyone.
 Luckily, you don’t have to worry about the one-hour time limit in this case.

 See also: How to delete a WhatsApp account

 How to delete a WhatsApp chat